-g either a graphNEL object or an adjacency matrix of the given undirected graph. clqspervtx logical; if TRUE then the resulting list returned by the function includes addi- tionally p entries at the beginning (p=number of variables) each corresponding to a vertex in the graph and containing the indices of the cliques where that vertex belongs to; if FALSE these additional entries are not included (default). verbose show progress on calculations.
+either a graphNEL object or an adjacency matrix of the given undirected graph.

+logical; if TRUE then the resulting list returned by the function includes addiclqspervtx tionally p entries at the beginning (p=number of variables) each corresponding to a vertex in the graph and containing the indices of the cliques where that vertex belongs to; if FALSE these additional entries are not included (default).